|GPS:||42.611, -72.471 Google Map · Climbing Area Map|

 Approaching from FirstLight Power's Northfield Mountain Visitor Center parking lot: Walk south on the Jug End trail (a ski trail in winter), beneath high tension power lines, until you reach the Rock Oak Ramble trail on the left.
 Rock Oak Ramble is a well maintained foot trail - a ski trail in winter - that climbs steadily up the mountain.
 Take the second right onto the Rose Ledge Foot Trail just before the main trail trends somewhat steeply uphill toward Yellowjacket Pass.
 This intersection is marked, as of Summer 2007, with a sign that points out both the way to Yellowjacket Pass, and the turn onto Rose Ledge Foot Trail.
 As you walk up the Rose Ledge Foot Train, Rose Ledge will begin to appear through the woods on the left side of the trail, initially as low, somewhat rambling outcrops, and then as increasingly taller cliffs.
 Approach time: About 35 minutes.

-Approaching from the Poplar Mountain Road parking lot: Walk up the hill to the end of the paved road, and then up a trail that angles somewhat left into the woods.
-Cross the Jug End Trail at a high tension power line and walk up Rock Oak Ramble, approaching Rose Ledge as for the approach from the Northfield Mountain Visitor Center.
+Approaching from the Poplar Mountain Road parking lot: Walk up the paved road to a gate.
+Walk around the gate uphill towards the powerlines.
+At the powerlines, turn left on a gravel road then immediately right to cross under the powerlines traveling uphill (as opposed to along the powerlines downhill).
+Walk up Rock Oak Ramble, approaching Rose Ledge as for the approach from the Northfield Mountain Visitor Center.
 Approach time: About 20 minutes.

 Classic Climbing Routes at Rose Ledge